eugenefvdm/notification-subscriptions/README.md

 ## Model Specific Subscriptions

-Notifications are typically tied to a user, but at times you want to tie a notification to both a user and another model.
-For example, you might have a products table, and you want a user to be subscribed to a price notification on this products table.
+Notifications are typically tied to a user, but at times one wants to bind a notification to both a user and another model.
+For example, you might have a `products` table, and you want a user to be subscribed to a price notification for the `Product` model.
 Here's how:

 ```php
 use Eugenefvdm\NotificationSubscriptions\Notifications\BaseNotification;